The Future of CRM: How AI, Composable Architecture, and Real-Time Data Are Reshaping SAP CX

 What Does Composable CRM Architecture Mean?

 Worldwide public cloud spending is forecast at $723.4 billion in 2025, up 21.5% from 2024 (Gartner, 2024).
-Cloud adoption enables a shift from monolithic CRM suites to composable architectures.
+All that cloud adoption enables a shift from monolithic CRM suites to composable architectures.

 How Is Real-Time Customer Data Changing CX?